 The Name: Burma or Myanmar?

 Internationally, both names are recognised.
-Since, the military junta’s fall from power, it has become more common to use ‘Myanmar’.
+Since, the military’s fall from power, it has become more common to use ‘Myanmar’.
 However, outside of formal diplomatic exchanges, it's still common practice to refer to the country as ‘Burma’.
-The use of ‘Burma’ often infers a political position recognising the many Burmese in Australia that have suffered under the regime and the self-determination of minorities.
+The use of ‘Burma’ often infers a political position recognising the many Burmese in Australia that have suffered under the regime and the of minorities.
 However, this resource follows the growing policy among most of the international community to use ‘Myanmar’.